Coordi777/Image2Prompt/README.md

 # Image2Prompt

-  Now this files are version 1 🫡
+  Now these files are version 1 🫡